oscar093/Doubly-Linked-List/README.md

 # Doubly-Linked-List
-A doubly linked list made in C++.
-This was a assignment in a C++ cource.
+A templated doubly linked list made in C++.